 It’s that time of year.
-Back to school preparation is in full swing, from last minute shopping lists and school supplies to pick-up schedules and extracurricular activities.
+Back-to-school prep is in full swing, from last-minute shopping lists and school supplies to pick-up schedules and extracurricular activities.
+And with every new school year comes new passwords to manage, such as school portals and streaming services.

-Now, we’re sharing a step-by-step guide to help get you and your loved ones onboarded and set up with 1Password Families so you can get a head start on the first day of school – and every other day, too.
+For families looking to manage the chaos, we’ve already shared a series of back to school tips for parents and students.
+Since a password manager is one of the strongest ways to stay safe during the new school year, we’re also sharing this step-by-step guide to help you and your loved ones get onboarded and set up with 1Password Families, so you can get a head start on the first day of school.

 1. Set up your account in no time